tobyhodges/fair-research-software/episodes/10-open-collaboration.md

 :::

-## Sharing your code to encourage collaboration
+## Sharing code to encourage collaboration

 ### Making the code public